Barry Roche

-Barry Christopher Roche (born 6 April 1982) is an Irish former professional footballer who played as a goalkeeper and now works as a goalkeeping coach for Morecambe.
-He is a former Irish Under-21 international.
+Barry Christopher Roche (born 6 April 1982) is an Irish former professional footballer who played as a goalkeeper and now works as a goalkeeping coach for Fleetwood.
+He is an Irish former Under-21 international.

 Career

 Nottingham Forest

 Born in the town of Wicklow, Roche played at Leeds United, before following Paul Hart to Nottingham Forest.
 He made his debut for Forest on 28 August 2000 as a substitute in a 3–2 win at Crystal Palace in the Football League First Division, saving a late twice-taken Julian Gray penalty kick.
 During his time at the club he was mainly an understudy to Darren Ward and Paul Gerrard and made just 10 first team starts.
 He was released at the end of the 2004–05 season.

 Chesterfield

 Roche signed for Chesterfield on 26 July 2005 after an impressive trial at the club.
 He established himself as the club's first choice goalkeeper, although he briefly lost his place due to a dip in form during the 2006–07 season.
 In May 2007 he signed a new two-year contract with Chesterfield, who had just been relegated from League One.